 But...when even that failed to win Shylie and Snowy's hearts, he miserably downgraded to self portraits

 But I think he knew, and everyone else knew....that he was the center of attention.

-The centre of attention that is, until 5 little furballs pushed him right out of the spotlight!
+The center of attention that is, until 5 little fur balls pushed him right out of the spotlight!

 Something weird is going on around here...